Access my training

 Have you ever found yourself in a life-threatening situation?
 Have you ever wished you had more skills to help someone in danger?

 If you want to be able to approach daunting situations with confidence and use a defibrillator (AED), provide CPR, or stop someone from choking, then you’ll want to take this course.
 Basic life support training (BLS) saves lives and you could really make a lasting difference to someone.

 Conflict and disagreement is part of normal group development.

 However, if conflicts or disagreements arise with another service (or individual), it is important to know how to quickly resolve the situation.
 Conflict management training courses can be a great way to equip yourself with the skills needed.
 This conflict management training course specifically looks at these challenges from an adult workforce perspective.

 The dangers of fire need no introduction, but surviving a fire comes down to a blend of factors.
 Good building design matters; and the UK has strict regulations in this regard.
 But having the right fire safety awareness training can save lives – both yours and others around you.
-Knowing how to prevent a fire and what to do in the event of one could be the best knowledge you ever acquire.
+Knowing how to prevent a fire and what to do in the event of one might be the best knowledge you ever acquire.

 With over 60 courses in our Workforce Induction category, you’re likely to find what you’re looking for as a starter in a new industry (or even if you’re looking to refresh your knowledge and skills).